Debt Settlement Attorney in Pennsylvania

 Debt settlement is paying off a debt for less than the amount owed to the creditor.
 The creditor must agree to accept the amount you offer to pay as full payment.
 As an example, if you owe Visa $12,000, the company may take a settlement of $6,000 if it believes it will not get paid back.
 This method works best if you are able to come up with the full settlement amount immediately.

-Under Debt Settlement, your bills are reduced without the need to file any Bankruptcy Chapter.
-Debt Settlement is an excellent alternative to bankruptcy if you have some money, but just not enough to entirely pay all your creditors.
+Under debt settlement, your bills are reduced without the need to file bankruptcy.
+Debt settlement is an excellent alternative to bankruptcy if you have some money, but just not enough to entirely pay all your creditors.

 Know All of Your Debt Settlement Options

 Although bankruptcy may be the best solution in many situations, there are other options for dealing with debt, such as debt negotiation, as mentioned above, and mortgage foreclosure defense to help protect a home.
 A good bankruptcy attorney will discuss all of your options with you.

 Another procedure similar to debt consolidation but under the protection of the U.S. Bankruptcy court is a Chapter 13 Bankruptcy.
 You enter into a plan to repay your debts in part or in full over a three to five year period.
 You make one payment per month to the bankruptcy trustee who divides the monies among the creditors.
 While making payments, it is illegal for the creditors to sue you or pursue you.

 An additional benefit of Chapter 13 bankruptcy is that you pay no interest on your unsecured debt.
 At the conclusion of your plan, any remaining unsecured debt is discharged by the court.
 Our bankruptcy attorneys are here to help you resolve your debt situation.